Content Map Terms

 Work activity into your daily life

-It can be that way with physical activity too.
 With practice and repetition, you can make activity—whether it's formal exercise or an activity like gardening or walking the dog—so routine that it becomes something you just do because it's part of your day and you enjoy it.

 Like any lifestyle change, changing your activity level may be easier if you have a plan.
 Set small goals.
 Be creative.
 For more information, see Getting to a Healthy Weight: Making Lifestyle Changes.